What Does a Phlebotomist Do

 About:

 Time is money.
-Instead of programs that could take 2 years, Preppy provides you education in a few months through immersive online training.
+Instead of programs that could take 2 years, Preppy provides you with education in a few months through immersive online training.

 Healthcare, IT, Business, Trades…Preppy gets you ready for the trending careers in our modern economy.

-Our team of higher education and startup veterans have created the best solution so everyone can obtain the emerging careers of today and tomorrow.
+Our team of higher education and startup veterans has created the best solution so everyone can obtain the emerging careers of today and tomorrow.

 We look forward to speaking with you.
 You may also call 800-729-1317.